Cgcollins91/ENPM661_Project_05/README.md

     ./terp2_teleop.sh

 # Path Planning
 Path planning is executed outside of the gazebo simulation environment and stores a csv of waypoints and goal points in terp2_controller_py/path.
 The gazebo simulation reads in the csv file generated and follows the path.
 To run A* path planning the following commands can be run in terminal, alternatively the scripts can be run in cell mode.
 Note: You will need to rebuild with ./terp2_build.sh each time you run the path planning to refresh the path/goals use in the path_follower.
+Use Test Case of 2 Books, and input 100 200.

     cd project2/src/terp2_controller_py/terp2_controller_py
     python3 multi_point_planner.py